 Keeping this log has helped me to understand just how blessed I am and how lucky I am to have loving people in my life, a roof over my head, and everything I need to live a happy life.

 And that’s it!
 That sums up my super-easy daily spread.
 It’s so simple – anyone can do it.

 Daily spreads have pushed me to become a more productive person.
 I get FAR more done now than I EVER did before I started bullet journaling.
 I hope it helps you, too!

-As you can see from my spreads, I am not an expert drawer- far from it!
+As you can see from my spread below, I am not an expert drawer- far from it!
 It’s just not one of my talents.